Christopher Knight (filmmaker): Career

-The VH1/Viacom/YouTube copyright infringement claim
+VH1/Viacom/YouTube copyright infringement claim

 The television program Web Junk 20 on VH1 aired a special presentation titled "Animals and Other Crap" in July 2007.
 The show, which highlights funny and unusual video clips found on the Internet, showed Knight's first school board commercial along with commentary by host Aries Spears.
 Knight later said that no one from the network had approached him about using his commercial for a for-profit broadcast, or had even told him that it would be aired by the network.
 However, Knight also said that he thought that the show was so good and Spears' commentary to be so witty, that he didn't mind that VH1 used it at all.
 As he had done with his original commercial, Knight uploaded the Web Junk 20 segment on YouTube so that he could share it with friends.

 On August 29, 2007, YouTube notified Knight him that his video of the Web Junk 20 clip had been taken down at the insistence of VH1's parent company Viacom, claiming Knight's use of the clip was copyright infringement and violated the Digital Millennium Copyright Act (DMCA).
 Upon being presented with the claim, YouTube had no choice but to pull it per DMCA mandate.
 Knight objected, as Web Junk 20 had lifted his own material, and claimed that Viacom had violated his copyright first.